cynthiachuo/cynthiachuo.github.io/README.md

 <br/>

 ## Works in Progress
-- Payler, Megan, **Cynthia Huo**, Cameron Anderson, Nandita Biswas Mellamphy, and Christopher Alcantara.
-“Is there a Gender Gap in the Canadian Journal of Political Science?” _Revise and Resubmit at American Review of Canadian Studies_
+- **Cynthia Huo**.
+“Measuring Partisanship in the Canadian House of Commons: Committees as a Cooperative Workplace?”
+In _Parliament as a Workplace: Trends and Changes_.
+Organized by the Canadian Study of Parliament Group.

 <br/>

 ## Contact
 You can find me on Twitter [here](https://twitter.com/cynthiachuo).
-My email address is **chuo4 (at) uwo.ca**
+My email address is **cynthiachuo@hotmail.com**